Mesisos/HardbackServer/README.md

       // Number of free open slots available.
 This excludes invite slots and
       // open slots already taken up by other players.
       "freeSlots": 1,

+      // See `listGames` for the rest of the properties.
       ...
     }
   ]